 If you love the sea and have a story to tell about it then Marine Madness is here to help.
-When I started this blog the intention was always to eventually open it up to other like-minded people who are looking to help contribute to what it is all about.
-I now feel like the time is right and I’m looking for exciting new content to expand and build upon what I have started.
-If you have something to say or share then Marine Madness offers a safe space for you to do that with people who are genuinely interested to see it.
+I am looking for exciting new content to expand and build upon what I have started.
+If you have something to say or share then Marine Madness offers a safe space for you to do that with a community of like minded people.
 Whether you’re trying to get your foot in the door, already have experience or just looking to try something new then I want to hear from you.

 In terms of the type of content there are very few limits to what I am looking for.
-The main content will continue to consist of journalistic articles focusing on marine biology/conservation and backed up with scientific evidence or expanding on major news stories.
-This is what the blog has always been about.
-If this is something you would like to try your hand at then great but if your strengths lie elsewhere then that’s cool too.
+The main content of the blog consists of journalistic articles focusing on marine biology/conservation.
+If this is something you would like to try your hand at then great, but if your strengths lie elsewhere then that’s cool too.
 If you have a story to tell and as long as it is in some way is linked to the ocean then it will be considered.
-Any marine artwork would also be greatly appreciated whether it be underwater photography, a short film, painting or sculpture if it shows off your passion for the ocean then I’d love to share it.
-If you would like to contribute but are unsure of what to do then have a read of some of the existing posts and see if anything inspires you.
+Any marine artwork would also be greatly appreciated whether it be underwater photography, a short film, painting or sculpture.
+If it shows off your passion for the ocean then I’d love to share it.
+Stuck for ideas?
+Then have a look at some of the existing posts and see if anything inspires you.

 I am looking for submissions from everyone.
 Experience is not necessary only a passion for the marine world and an interesting topic.
 If you are a student just wanting to give it a go or a seasoned researcher wanting to promote your work then anything goes.
 I will consider everything that is submitted for publication and will only reject entries for publication for 3 main reasons…

-- Your submission is in no way related to anything marine themed.
+- Your submission is in no way related to the oceans.

 There are a few basic guidelines based on what I am looking for but as I have already said all entries will be considered if you want to do your own thing.